 Some Minnesota tribes are supporting qualifying members by paying their insurance premiums.
 Contact your tribal clinic for more information.

-American Indians enrolled in a U.S. federally recognized tribe and non-enrolled American Indians who are beneficiaries of I/T/U services may be exempt from the Affordable Care Act's shared responsibility rule.
-There are two ways to apply for the American Indian exemption.
+American Indians enrolled in a U.S. federally recognized tribe and non-enrolled American Indians who are beneficiaries of I/T/U services may qualify for a health coverage exemption.
+You can claim this exemption when you file your federal income tax return.

 Information for claiming an individual exemption through the IRS can be found on the IRS website.